martijnhabers/PDM-project/README.md

 # PDM Project

+> DISCLAIMER: This repository has been set to public for the project deadline, once graded it will be set back to private.

 Welcome to the PDM Project Group 38

 *Contributors: Chiel de Dood (4915607), Alexandre Ferreira (6282598), Martijn Habers (5064767), and Jason Kim (6163246)*